am-napier/itsi_toolbox/README.md

 3. Optional - if deploying in production you might want to review permissions on commands like itsidelete, confitsi, mwcal and probably remove sleep completely

 ### Troubleshooting:
-Logging is provided in $SPLUNK_HOME/var/log/splunk/itsi_toolbox.log If commands fail first check the search log, usually its no splunklib, then check the itsi_toolbox.log.
+Logging is provided in $SPLUNK_HOME/var/log/splunk/itsi_toolbox.log.
+If commands fail first check the search log (from job inspector), usually its no splunklib, then check the itsi_toolbox.log.

 ## Macros